 Selected Work in Progress

 - - “The Long-Term Health Effects of Early Childhood Interventions” (with J.J.
-Heckman, S. Moon and R. Pinto).
-Revised and resubmitted to the Economic Journal.
+Heckman and R. Pinto).
+R&R Economic Journal.

 - - “Beyond Birthweight: The Fetal Origins of Health” (with K. Godfrey, M. Hanson, H. Inskip, S. Crozier, C. Cooper and the SWS group).
 Work in progress.

 - - “Health Insurance and Children’s Health: Evidence from Mexico” (with R. Ginja).
 Work in progress.